 1385.
 Computing Principles for Industrial and Systems Engineers (3).
 Computational problem solving, abstraction, algorithm design, global impact of computing, professionalism and ethics, team design.
 Fulfills core Technology and Applied Science requirement.

 2301.
 Engineering Design in Production Operations (3).
 The engineering design process applied to development management objectives, resource planning, product design, production operations, and engineering design team operations.
 (Writing Intensive)

 2311.
 Engineering Economic Analysis (3).
 Prerequisite: MATH 1451.
 Evaluation of economics of engineering proposals for cost and profitability.
 Fulfills Core Social and Behavioral Sciences requirement.

 3244.
 Engineering Data Analysis (2).
 Prerequisite: IE 3341.
 Techniques for data collection from engineering systems, analysis of data for modeling and system description.
 Data graphing and presentation.

 3311.
-Operations Research I (3).
+Deterministic Operations Research (3).
 Perequisite: MATH 2360.
 Introduction to operations research, linear programming, dynamic programming, integer programming, traveling salesman problem, transportation, and assignment problems.